automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Saichania.md

 # Saichania
-## Description: This ankylosaur's name is Chinese for "beautiful".
+## This ankylosaur's name is Chinese for "beautiful".